-- Recognize factors that affect procedures and results and take appropriate actions within predetermined limits.
+- Recognize factors that affect procedures and results, and taking appropriate actions within predetermined limits when corrections are indicated.

-- Perform preventive and corrective maintenance on laboratory equipment within predetermined limits.
+- Perform and monitor quality control within predetermined limits.

 Histological Technicians work closely with pathologists and play an integral role in aiding patient diagnosis.
 They use their knowledge of tissues, pathological conditions and precision equipment to process, section and stain patient specimens.
 The precision, quality and timeliness of the specimen preparation directly impacts diagnosis and ultimately patient care.